Save the date

 Host

-Professor Osterhaus is Director of the Center of Infection Medicine and Zoonosis Research at the University of Veterinary Medicine Hannover, Germany, and cofounder/CSO of Viroclinics-DDL BV and ViroNative BV (both spin-outs of Erasmus MC) and CR2O.
+Professor Osterhaus is the Founding Director of the Center of Infection Medicine and Zoonosis Research at the University of Veterinary Medicine Hannover, Germany, and cofounder/CSO of Viroclinics-DDL BV (currently part of CERBA) and ViroNative BV (both spin-outs of Erasmus MC) and CR2O.
 He was head of the Department of Viroscience at Erasmus MC Rotterdam until 2014.

 He has a long track record as a researcher and project leader of numerous major scientific projects.
 At Erasmus MC, he has run a diagnostic virology lab with more than 40 staff and a research virology lab with over 150 personnel.
 His research programme follows an integrated “viroscience” concept, bringing together world-leading scientists in molecular virology, immunology, epidemiology, pathogenesis, and intervention studies for human and animal virus infections.

-Professor Osterhaus has acted as mentor for more than 80 PhD students and holds several key patents.
-He is the author of more than 1300 papers in peer-reviewed journals, together cited more than 75,000 times with an H index of 120.
+Professor Osterhaus has acted as mentor for more than 85 PhD students and holds several key patents.
+He is the author of more than 1360 scientific papers in peer-reviewed journals, together cited > 90,000 times with an H index > 145.
 He holds several senior editorships and has received numerous prestigious awards.
 He is a member of the Dutch and German National Academies of Sciences, member of the Belgium Academia of Medicine, and Commander of the Order of the Dutch Lion.

 Dr Falsey is a Professor of Medicine at the University Of Rochester School Of Medicine.